 Loosely-coupled code has minimal dependencies between components, enabling independent development and evolution.
 It’s better than tightly-coupled code, which is harder to maintain and change.
 Achieve loose coupling through abstractions (interfaces), dependency injection, event-driven communication, and modular design.

-Static classes can increase code coupling by introducing global states and dependencies across the codebase.
-Static classes are best used judiciously for utility classes or when truly required.
+Static classes deserve a separate note.
+They can increase coupling by introducing global state and implicit dependencies across the codebase.
+Use them sparingly, mostly for stateless utility methods.

 Code performance can be measured using profiling tools, benchmarking frameworks, and performance counters.
 The act of measuring can affect performance due to instrumentation overhead.